 Search engine optimization (SEO) in digital marketing is the practice of improving your website and content so that search engines show your pages near the top of results.

-• On-page SEO focuses on the words on your pages, the structure of your content, and your use of keywords that match how people search.
+- On-page SEO focuses on the words on your pages, the structure of your content, and your use of organic keywords that match how people search.

 In 2026, many customer paths start with a simple search query.
-That means doing the search engine basics right, and SEO is still one of the best long-term investments you can make.
+That means doing the search engine basics right while also making your content AI search optimized.

 2. Content marketing